Recently in Customer Loyalty Programs Category

 On one hand, there are after market stores which will sell "replacement parts", even specialized IP is not immune to being sold as a "part".
 With their large, or on demand inventory, they can undercut you on the price of a "part".

-The other rock, is the rise of the "do it your self mechanic", an unregulated body of individuals mimicing specialized work.
+On the other hand, is the rise of the "do it yourself mechanic", an unregulated body of individuals mimicking specialized work.
 The DIY crowd can "install parts" cheaper than you, given the right diagnostic.

 And now, Maria is getting wise.
 She shows up, more often than not, asking only for a written diagnosis of her problem.
 Or she wants you to install "parts" she has bought from a competitor.